aws-amplify/amplify-js/README.md

 #### See our [API Developer Guide](https://aws.github.io/aws-amplify/media/api_guide) for detailed information.

-### 5. Upload and Download public or private content
+### 4. Upload and Download public or private content

-AWS Amplify provides an easy-to-use API to store and get content from public or private folders:
+AWS Amplify provides an easy-to-use API to store and get content from public or private storage folders:

 ```js
   Storage.put(key, fileObj, {level: 'private'})